Compcode1/sharepoint-purview/README.md

 # Microsoft Purview File-Level Encryption for SharePoint Online

 ## Description
 Deploys file-level cryptographic protection for PII within SharePoint Online using Microsoft Purview.
-It ensures sensitive files remain encrypted and accessible only to authorized users, shifting security from the site container boundary directly into the file metadata itself.
+It ensures sensitive files remain encrypted and accessible only to authorized users, shifting security from the site container boundary directly into the file metadata itself.(Sensitivity Labels)

 ---